Protecting Bystander Privacy via Selective Hearing in Audio LLMs: Results

 \subsection{Ablation Studies}

-We perform ablation studies on two design factors of SH-Bench: i) the incorporation of the main speaker description; and ii) the model refusal behaviour with and without ``I don't know" option.
+We performed ablation studies on two design factors of SH-Bench: i) the incorporation of the main speaker description; and ii) the model refusal behaviour with and without ``I don't know" option.